Clicky

 Some kits come with spark plugs.

-It’s a good idea to replace the spark plugs when doing a oil service.
-It’s simple to do and can keep future headaches away.
+It’s a good idea to replace the spark plugs when doing an oil change.
+It’s simple to do and can keep future ski problems away.

 Do not use fancy spark plugs, stick to the NGK spark plugs that manufacturers recommends.